East Cannington

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-East Cannington has 32 active public transport stops, all of which are bus stops.
+East Cannington has 34 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 809 weekly passenger trips.
-The accessibility of these services is considered good, with residents living an average of 210 meters from the nearest stop.
+The area's transport accessibility is considered good, with residents typically located 210 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Car remains the dominant mode of transport at 76%, while train and bus usage stands at 14% and 6% respectively.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport